What I'll learn

 You will be assigned a personal tutor who will agree performance targets with you and support you to achieve these targets.
 Your tutor is also the first port of call for any pastoral issues.

 Our committed team of staff and careers specialists will also guide and support you with your higher education choices and applications.
 Almost all our Access to HE students' progress to higher education.

 You will benefit from socialising in an educational environment and working collaboratively on projects.
 All of this is excellent preparation for higher education.

 How I'll be assessed

-Assessment on the Psychology Access to HE is via a combination of exams (approximately 30%) and coursework (approximately 70%).
+Assessment on this programme is through a combination of exams (approximately 30%) and coursework (approximately 70%).